nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1b.
-User requests for a list of students that match a specified name or address value
+User requests for a list of students that match a specified keyword

   * 1b1.
-TAB displays a list of students with matching name or address
+TAB displays a list of students with data matching the keyword

     Use case ends.